 Intentional Networking on LinkedIn

 Networking on Linkedin though is not just about making a connection.
 It’s about engaging with your connections and building positive career karma.
-Supporting wins, commenting on posts and facilitating introductions, all count, and they convey your desire to appreciate and help people.
-If you strategically target even 2 new connections a month, that’s 24 people a year t0 get you closer to your eventual dream career.
+Supporting wins, commenting on posts, and facilitating introductions, all count, and they convey your desire to appreciate and help people.
+If you strategically target even 2 new connections a month, that’s 24 people a year to get you closer to your eventual dream career.

 Many career opportunities come from your network.
-It does not matter how slowly you go, as long as you don’t stop.
+It does not matter how slowly you go, as long as you consistently move forward.